What's The Oldest County in Pennsylvania?

 Philadelphia County: The Heart of Colonial Pennsylvania

-Philadelphia County, encompassing the city of Philadelphia, was colonial Pennsylvania's political, economic, and cultural heart.
-Philadelphia served as the capital of Pennsylvania from 1683 until 1799 and as the capital of the United States during much of the Revolutionary War and the early years of the republic (1790-1800), making it a focal point of American history (Source: Histories of Philadelphia, U.S. National Archives).
-The county was home to William Penn.
-Philadelphia County and city were consolidated in 1854, meaning that, currently, they are the same.
+Philadelphia County, encompassing the city William Penn famously laid out, was unequivocally the political, economic, and cultural heart of colonial Pennsylvania.
+The city of Philadelphia served as the capital of the colony from 1683 until 1799.
+Furthermore, due to its central importance and strategic location, it functioned as the capital of the United States during much of the Revolutionary War and in the early years of the republic (1790–1800), making it a principal focal point of American history, as detailed in various histories of Philadelphia and the records of the U.S. National Archives.
+The county was the personal residence of William Penn.
+In 1854, the city and county of Philadelphia were consolidated into one entity, meaning the boundaries are currently coterminous.
+The dense population and concentrated commerce of Philadelphia County necessitated immediate and robust municipal governance.

 Evolution and Legacy